Fulwell, Sunderland

-Fulwell is an affluent area and former civil parish in the City of Sunderland.
+Fulwell is an affluent area and former civil parish in the Sunderland district, in the county of Tyne and Wear, England.
 The parish was abolished in 1928 as a result of the Sunderland Corporation Act 1927, and the area incorporated into the former County Borough of Sunderland.
 It borders Seaburn, Southwick, Monkwearmouth, and Roker, and the district border between Sunderland and South Tyneside.
 Fulwell ward, including South Bents and Seaburn, is the least socially deprived of the city's 25 wards.

-Fulwell has long been an area popular for dining out and social drinking, with a substantial number of restaurants and watering holes in the vicinity, including Alishaan Cafe, the Blue Bell, the Royal Marine, and the Grange Hotel.
-Mill View Social Club, on Station Road, is one of the largest social clubs in the United Kingdom, boasting live music five nights per week and over 3,000 members.
+Until 1974 it was in County Durham.

 Housing in the area is varied.
 A network of streets in the southern area of Fulwell contains many nineteenth-century terraced houses, with a large amount of Victorian architecture.
 In the northern part of Fulwell, housing consists mostly of semi-detached, inter- and post-war dwellings, with many of the most popular streets constructed in the 1930s.
 House prices, particularly in the area's eastern and western edges, bordering Seaburn and Newcastle Road respectively, are amongst the highest in the city.